sermon: Let's Get Real!

 Drawing upon Plato's cave analogy, Richard Ritenbaugh asserts that the shadow versus reality theme was well established in scripture over 1000 years before Plato came on the scene.
 The shadow and reality theme figures prominently in God's instructions to Moses to make the tabernacle exactly according to the pattern shown on the mountain.
 God wanted the shadow to be so much like the reality so that we could identify the reality from the shadow.
 As beings created in God's image, we exist as imperfect shadows.
 As we follow the example of Christ, the real genuine authentic Light that reveals God's way, we also move from shadow to reality.
 Our reality is growing up into the Head in all things, as the Apostle Paul, who realized that his life in the flesh was transitory, a mere shadow of the more real eternal life he would experience later.

 Some of you may remember this from high school, or college, or philosophy, or literature class, and it is used basically to show the "remarkable" leap in thought that the Greeks, particularly Socrates, Plato, and Aristotle made in human thought.
-Of course you know that God was way ahead of them, because this principle, as we'll see later, was known at least as far back as Moses' day to the Israelites.
-So don't ever let anyone tell you that Greek philosophy is far advanced over the theology of the Bible.
-So whatever the case, the basics of Plato's Cave analogy is consistent I think with what the Bible reveals; so it's safe.
-So here goes.
+Of course you know that God was way ahead of them, because this principle, as we will see later, was known at least as far back as Moses' day to the Israelites.
+So do not ever let anyone tell you that Greek philosophy is far advanced over the theology of the Bible.
+So whatever the case, the basics of Plato's Cave analogy is consistent I think with what the Bible reveals; so it is safe.
 This is Plato's Cave analogy.
-I'll quote this from a source that I have.
+I will quote this from a source that I have.

-"Imagine the condition of men living in a sort of cavernous chamber under ground with an entrance open to the light, and a long passage down all along the cave.
+Imagine the condition of men living in a sort of cavernous chamber underground with an entrance open to the light, and a long passage down all along the cave.
 Here they have been from childhood, chained by the leg, and also by the neck so that they cannot move and can see only what is in front of them because the chain will not let them turn their heads.
 At some distance higher up is the light of a fire burning behind them.
 Between the prisoners and the fire is a track with a parapet built along it.
 Now behind the parapet imagine persons carrying along various objects which project above the parapet.
 Prisoners so confined would have seen nothing of themselves or of one another, except the shadows thrown by the fire light on the wall of the cave facing them, and they would have seen little or nothing of the objects carried past.
-In every way then, such prisoners would recognize as reality nothing but the shadows of those objects."
+In every way then, such prisoners would recognize as reality nothing but the shadows of those objects.

-That's kind of a strange scenario, if you think about it.
-It's something that would probably never happen, but it makes a good point.
+That is kind of a strange scenario, if you think about it.
+It is something that would probably never happen, but it makes a good point.
 If you had been confined to a dim room all of your life, from your earliest memories, and all you had ever seen were shadows on a wall, you would think that the shadows were real.
-You'd have no idea, no knowledge at all of the real object that was actually casting that shadow.
-And ever were you taken from that room and shown the reality, you might have a hard time accepting the reality for what it was.
+You would have no idea, no knowledge at all of the real object that was actually casting that shadow.
+If ever were you taken from that room and shown the reality, you might have a hard time accepting the reality for what it was.
 That is, you would have a hard time seeing that real thing as greater than the shadow that you had known all your life.
 And then if you went back into that dim room and tried to tell your fellow inmates about the reality that you had witnessed when outside in the light, would they believe you?
 All they knew is shadow.
 Would they even understand reality?
 Probably not.
-They would be unable to comprehend reality because they've never been enlightened to it.
+They would be unable to comprehend reality because they have never been enlightened to it.
 It was something beyond their ken, beyond their realm of knowledge.

 Remember I said a few minutes ago that the understanding of shadow versus reality was known in Israel a long long time before Plato.
 As a matter of fact, it was a thousand years before Plato even was able to say "goo goo, gah gah," that the Israelites knew about this.
-It was about 1400 BC He lived in about 400 BC In fact this understanding was not mere philosophy to the Israelites.
+It was about 1400 BC and he lived in about 400 BC.
+In fact this understanding was not mere philosophy to the Israelites.
 It was fact.
 It was in itself reality to them, that the life they lived on earth was a shadow in comparison to what God lived.

-Exodus 25:40 - And see to it that you make them according to the pattern which was shown you on the mountain.
+Exodus 25:40 "And see to it that you make them according to the pattern which was shown you on the mountain."

-Okay.
-Moses climbs up Mount Sinai and God gives him a vision, or whatever, of the true tabernacle in heaven, and He walks him around the true tabernacle and let's him see all the little things, all the details of what the tabernacle on earth should be.
+Moses climbs up Mount Sinai and God gives him a vision, or whatever, of the true tabernacle in heaven, and He walks him around the true tabernacle and lets him see all the little things, all the details of what the tabernacle on earth should be.
 So He gives him a pattern.

-Exodus 26:30 - And you shall raise up the tabernacle according to its pattern which you were shown on the mountain.
+Exodus 26:30 "And you shall raise up the tabernacle according to its pattern which you were shown on the mountain."

 He repeats it twice here within one chapter.
 God is very adamant here about this.
-He says Don't deviate at all from the blueprint that I am giving you.
-We want this exact, or as exact as we possibly can.
+He says, "Don't deviate at all from the blueprint that I am giving you.
+We want this exact, or as exact as we possibly can."

-Numbers 8:4 - Now this workmanship of the lampstand was of hammered gold; from its shaft to its flowers it was hammered work.
+Numbers 8:4 Now this workmanship of the lampstand was of hammered gold; from its shaft to its flowers it was hammered work.
 According to the pattern which the LORD had shown Moses, so he made the lampstand.

-I Chronicles 28:10 - Consider now, for the LORD has chosen you to build a house for the sanctuary; be strong, and do it.
+I Chronicles 28:10 "Consider now, for the LORD has chosen you to build a house for the sanctuary; be strong, and do it."

 It was just the construction of the building that he was talking about, but even there was a pattern for how the Levites were supposed to function in all the courses and everything.
 God told David down to the very detail, to the millimeter.

-V19 - All this, said David, the LORD made me understand in writing, by His hand upon me, all the works of these plans.
+I Chronicles 28:19 "All this," said David, "the LORD made me understand in writing, by His hand upon me, all the works of these plans."

-Acts 7:44 - Our fathers had the tabernacle of witness in the wilderness, as He appointed, instructing Moses to make it according to the pattern that he had seen.
+Acts 7:44 "Our fathers had the tabernacle of witness in the wilderness, as He appointed, instructing Moses to make it according to the pattern that he had seen."